retman2000/weather-api/README.md

 to a local directory on your system.
 If you don't have Git installed, get it from [here](https://git-scm.com/downloads).

+Second, navigate in a command terminal to the directory you cloned this to and execute `composer install` to install any vendor library dependencies.
+If you don't have Composer, download it from [here](https://getcomposer.org/download/).

-Next, navigate in your terminal to the directory you cloned this to and spin up the containers for the web server by running `docker-compose up -d --build`.
+Third, stay in the current directory you cloned this to and spin up the containers for the web server by running `docker-compose up -d --build`.
 The build will take a few minutes to complete.

-The following services are built for our web server, with their respective ports detailed.
+The following services are built for the web server, with their respective ports detailed.

 - **nginx** - `:80`
 - **mysql** - `:3306`